Information

 Simple and effective maintenance

-COURCHEVEL convertible sofa in cowhide leather - Width 197 cm - Sleeping area 140 cm
+COURCHEVEL convertible sofa in cowhide leather - Width 197 cm - Sleeping area 140cm

-The different types of leather for sofas
+Different types of leather for sofas

 The term "leather" covers several realities, each with its own characteristics: